 - Your LLC within your Self-Directed IRA cannot pay a salary to any of the above individuals, nor transact directly with any entities they control.

-- You cannot let your financial advisor, attorney, real estate agent or other fiduciary who gives you advice on your Self-Directed IRA or the LLCs within it to use the property for their own benefit or convenience.
+- You cannot let your financial advisor, attorney, real estate agent or other fiduciary who gives you advice on your IRA or the LLCs within it to use the property for their own benefit or convenience.

 Violations of these prohibited transaction rules could result in the IRS disallowing your IRA, potentially causing severe unwanted taxes and penalties.